Big Bad Wolves: Plot

 Somewhere in Israel, three children play hide-and-seek in the woods.
 One of the girls hides in the closet in an abandoned house, from where she is abducted by an unknown perpetrator.
 Dror, a school teacher, is suspected of the crime and is arrested by the police.
 He is subjected to torture by a police team led by Micki to reveal the location of the missing girl.
 This whole episode is shot on his phone by a kid who happens to be playing in the vicinity and is subsequently uploaded onto YouTube.

 An unnamed caller leads the police to the location of the girl's body in a field.
 She has been sexually assaulted and her head is missing.
-According to Jewish law, a Jew is to be buried as he was born - complete with all his limbs and organs.
+According to Jewish law, a Jew is to be buried as he was born – complete with all his limbs and organs.
 Micki is subsequently fired from the police force, but he plans to kidnap Dror to extract a confession and thus clear his name.
 The case is handed over to another police officer, Rami.
 The girl's father, Gidi, himself a retired military man, also suspects Dror of his involvement and plans to kidnap him.

 Dror is first kidnapped by Micki but later both of them are kidnapped by Gidi and taken to an abandoned house in the middle of an area surrounded by Arab villages.
 Here, both Micki and Gidi take turns torturing Dror, until he convinces Micki that he might after all be innocent.
 Gidi, a hardened veteran, doesn't fall for the trick and manages to disarm and shackle Micki in his basement.
 Upon hearing the fabricated story that he might be ill, Gidi's father comes to visit him with some hot soup and accidentally encounters the two captives in the basement.
 Gidi's father, an Army veteran, decides to help his son in tracing his granddaughter's missing head.

-Micki—who has in his possession a rusty nail—asks Dror to lie about the location of the girl's head to buy them some time to escape.
+Micki, who has in his possession a rusty nail, asks Dror to lie about the location of the girl's head to buy them some time to escape.
 Gidi then leaves the house to locate his daughter's missing head and Micki also escapes and goes out to look for help.
 He makes a phone call to the police department, where he learns that his daughter is missing.
 It then strikes him that Dror referred to his daughter in a conversation while he had no way of knowing that Micki had a daughter.
 Gidi searches the described location for his daughter's head but upon not finding anything comes back and starts cutting off Dror's head with a rip saw.
 Micki also reaches the house and tries to ask Dror for the location of his daughter but Dror dies before he can reply.

-In the final scene, police officer Rami, who is investigating the case, is shown inspecting Dror's house for any clues.
+In the final scene, Rami is shown inspecting Dror's house for any clues.
 He does not find anything and leaves the house.
 Micki's daughter is shown unconscious behind a fake wall.